-The Health Mentors Program is an opportunity for students from the Sidney Kimmel Medical College, Colleges of Nursing, Pharmacy and Health Professions (Physician Assistant, Physical Therapy, Occupational Therapy and Couple and Family Therapy) to learn FIRST HAND from a patient about things that really matter to patients living with chronic health conditions and/or impairments.
+The Health Mentors Program is an opportunity for students from Sidney Kimmel Medical College and the Colleges of Nursing, Pharmacy and Health Professions (Physician Assistant, Physical Therapy, Occupational Therapy and Couple and Family Therapy) to learn firsthand from a patient about things that really matter to patients living with chronic health conditions and/or impairments.

 The Health Mentors are adults of any age from the community who live with one or more chronic health conditions (i.e. diabetes, high blood pressure, asthma, arthritis, cancer or others) or impairments (i.e. spinal cord injury and cerebral palsy or others) and would like to volunteer their time to teach students the importance of patient centered care.
-Students will talk to their Health Mentors about things that are important to being a good healthcare professional.
+Students will talk to their Health Mentors about topics that are important to being a good healthcare professional.
 Topics include: medication usage, patient safety, activities of daily living and wellness care.
-Health Mentors will never have to answer questions that they are not comfortable with.
+Health Mentors will never have to answer questions with which that they are not comfortable.

-The Health Mentors will meet with a small group (4-5) of students 3 times over the course of 1 1/2 years.
+The Health Mentors will meet with a small group (four-five) of students three times over the course of one and a half years.
 Each meeting will take about an hour.
-In the first year all meetings will be held on Thomas Jefferson University's campus and will be pre-scheduled by Health Mentors Program staff based on your availability.
+In the first year, all meetings will be held on Thomas Jefferson University's campus and will be pre-scheduled by Health Mentors Program staff based on your availability.
 The second meeting is a home visit and can be scheduled at YOUR convenience.
-Health Mentors can meet with their students at the Jefferson Campus, or in a public or community space or wherever is most convenient.
+Health Mentors can meet with their students on the Jefferson campus or in a public or community space or wherever is most convenient.